MathiasGuGu/MathiasGuGu/README.md

 Fullstack developer
 ===================

-Fullstack developer who focused heavily on frontend.
+Fullstack developer who focuses heavily on frontend.
 I sway between Svelte and React, with c#, hono or golang for my backend.

 *   I'm based in Stavanger, Norway
 *   See my portfolio at [mathiasgumpen.com](http://mathiasgumpen.com)